Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 ## Shared virtual spaces

 This foray into the world of [spatial computing](https://developer.apple.com/wwdc23/topics/spatial-computing/) led me perilously close to learning about something I had happily avoided until now - the metaverse.
 Neal Stephenson is widely credited with coining the term “metaverse” in his 1992 novel “Snow Crash”, in which he described a virtual reality-based replacement for the internet with interactive self-representations known as avatars (Stephenson 1992).
 A proliferation of alternative definitions have emerged over the ensuing three decades.
 Still, a contemporary understanding seems to be that the metaverse represents a shared virtual space where users can engage with each other in computer-generated surroundings.
-Through that lens, the term metaverse seems to neatly encapsulate the intent of immersive technologies at large.
+Through that lens, the term metaverse seems to neatly encapsulate the intent of XR technologies at large.

 Launched in 2003, Linden Lab’s [Second Life](https://secondlife.com/) was the first prominent attempt to create a metaverse.
 Second Life popularised the concept of a virtual world—a computer-based, simulated multi-media environment designed for users to interact via their own graphical avatars (Boulos _et al._ 2007).

 Delving into the origins of Second Life reminded me of the previous semester's module on the theory of technical communication and my experience with Collaborative Online International Learning ([COIL](https://coil.suny.edu/)).
 COIL enabled students in different countries to learn and work together in virtual settings through the [OpenSimulator](http://opensimulator.org/wiki/Main_Page) environment.
 As I understand it, these implementations have a close relationship—OpenSimulator can be used to simulate virtual environments similar to SecondLife.

 I must admit, I found using OpenSimulator to be an underwhelming experience.
-The consensus among our small Pan-European project grouping was that the potential applications are theoretically promising, but the user experience of navigating this particular virtual world felt very dated.
-Indeed, my own reluctance to engage with the term metaverse is probably coloured by my perception that virtual worlds are unfashionable.
+The consensus among our small cross-European project grouping was that the potential applications are theoretically promising, but the user experience of navigating this particular virtual world felt very dated.
+In retrospect, my own reluctance to engage with the term metaverse is probably coloured by my perception that virtual worlds are unfashionable.

 ##### Figure 2.
 Scientific Figure on ResearchGate (2008).